Schools in Lakeland: A comprehensive guide

 What about other options?

-This is where the process gets a little more complicated.
-Stick with me.
+This is where the process gets a little more complicated, but stick with me.
 PCPS offers several different types of school choices.

 1. Controlled open enrollment